ViljaKristiansen/STRU_26_20/A2/README.md

 **Focus area:** Structures

 **Claim from Structural Report #2606:**
-In Structural Report #2606 for the transformation of Building 308, Section 2.1, *Vertical*, page 2, the following statement is made:
+In the Structural Report for the transformation of Building 308, Section 2.1, *Vertical*, page 2, the following statement is made:

 > “The new columns are positioned to align with existing load-bearing elements where possible, allowing additional loads to be transferred through the existing concrete structure down to the basement and foundation level.”